kb1907/Machine_Learning_Projects/README.md

 - For that reason, it is important to know the most used methods to deal with missing values.

 ### 4. [The Most Common Evaluation Metrics](https://www.kaggle.com/kaanboke/the-most-common-evaluation-metrics-a-gentle-intro)
+- In machine learning, evaluation metrics are used to measure the performance of machine learning models/algorithms.
+- Evaluation metrics are crucial.
+Based on the model performance we are giving decisions.
 <img src="https://user-images.githubusercontent.com/51021282/148946692-bb82bbb9-7044-4069-85d6-413a34a68664.png" width="600" height="400">

 ### 5. [Linear Algorithms](https://github.com/kb1907/Machine_Learning_Projects/blob/main/Machine_Learning_Basics/ml-basics-linear-algorithms.ipynb)